mattwach/matrix_clock/README.md

 cmake ..
 ```

+> If building under Windows, you may opt to run the DOS-equivalent commands
+> contained within `bootstrap.sh` manually.
+The good news is that there
+> are only a few commands to run.

 The two major things done here are getting some dependencies (submodules) and
 setting up a new build environment under `build/`